 In another bowl mash 2 ripe bananas, and another bowl beat 2 large eggs.
 Let the oats cool and then combine with the banana.
 Next mix in the egg, with some honey, ¾ cup of milk, some vanilla extract, 2 teaspoons of baking powder and a teaspoon of cinnamon.
 Mix together and then place in muffin cases in the oven until cooked.
 You can also mix in other ingredients such as apple or raisins (I added mixed nuts) and sprinkle oats/nuts etc on the top too.

-Ready Brek Flapjack: In a saucepan heat 400g soft spread, 300g butter and 7 tablespoons of golden syrup.
+Ready Brek Flapjack: In a saucepan heat 400g soft spread, 300g brown sugar and 7 tablespoons of golden syrup.
 Add 3 mashed bananas, and slowly stir in 900g or Ready Brek.
 At this point you can optionally add in chocolate.
 Line a deep tray and add the mixture.
 Cook for 25 minutes at 180 degrees/Gas mark 4.
 Allow to cool then cut into shape.